willclarkson/lsstScratchWIC/pseudocode/genericPopn.md

 * Repeat the above for example OpSim runs (with and without good plane coverage).
 Fill in the comparison in the relevant Table in the LSST Whitepaper.

-* The readers then realize that all LSST time should be pointed at the plane and adjust their strategy accordingly, along with large amounts of funding to GP investigators.